Cichlid Tank Basics

 - Backup plan for aggression or overpopulation

+Ready to plan yours?
+Use the Aquarium Wizard for personalized cichlid recommendations.
 Next, read my Best Beginner Fish for Small Tanks or Aquarium Filter Types Explained.

 Keep moving from reading to action.